fluxninja/aperture/docs/content/integrations/flow-control/envoy/istio.md

    </TabItem>
    </Tabs>

-2. If you would like to apply the Istio EnvoyFilter to specific workloads, you can use the `workloadSelector` parameter.
-For example, if you would like to apply the Istio EnvoyFilter to the pods having the label `app.kubernetes.io/name=service1`, you can create or update the `values.yaml` file and pass it with the `install` command:
+2. If you want to apply the Istio EnvoyFilter to specific workloads, you can use the `workloadSelector` parameter.
+For example, if you want to apply the Istio EnvoyFilter to the pods having the label `app.kubernetes.io/name=service1`, you can create or update the `values.yaml` file and pass it with the `install` command:

    ```yaml
    envoyFilter: